Programmable ASIC Market Size and Share

 Programmable ASIC Market Analysis by Mordor Intelligence

-The programmable ASIC market size stood at USD 20.22 billion in 2025 and, buoyed by accelerating custom silicon demand, is forecast to reach USD 31.58 billion by 2030, translating to a 9.32% CAGR.
+The programmable ASIC market size was valued at USD 20.22 billion in 2025 and estimated to grow from USD 21.99 billion in 2026 to reach USD 33.51 billion by 2031, at a CAGR of 8.79% during the forecast period (2026-2031).
 The current expansion phase reflects the semiconductor sector’s sharpened focus on application-specific solutions that outperform general-purpose processors while avoiding the rigidity of fixed ASICs.
 Adoption has advanced most rapidly where the economics of scale coincide with compute-intensive workloads, most visibly inside hyperscale data-center footprints, advanced driver-assistance stacks, 5G radio units, and high-volume IoT form factors.
 Foundry investment in advanced packaging, particularly chiplet-based integration, is further widening the addressable envelope by letting designers co-opt mature and leading-edge nodes within single multi-die systems.
 At the same time, national security priorities and the global push for supply-chain resilience are nudging critical-infrastructure buyers toward domestically sourced programmable devices that embed hardware-level security features.

 Key Report Takeaways